This page was reviewed under our medical and editorial policy by

 Cancers with the highest recurrence rates include:

-With recurrent breast cancer, most local recurrences happen within five years after treatment of an initial tumor, according to the Susan G. Komen organization.
+With recurrent breast cancer, most local recurrences happen within five years after treatment of an initial tumor, according to the Susan G. Komen Foundation.
 The risk for distant or metastasized recurrence remains the same whether you had a lumpectomy and radiation therapy or a mastectomy.

 Your tumor’s grade refers to the appearance of tumor cells under a microscope.
 Tumor cells that resemble normal tissue—called “well-differentiated”—are likely to grow more slowly than those that are abnormal in appearance, termed “undifferentiated” or “poorly differentiated.”
-The scale for grading runs from one to four, with the higher numbers associated with faster-growing tumors and a higher chance of recurrence.
+The scale for grading typically runs from one to three, with the higher numbers associated with faster-growing tumors and a higher chance of recurrence.

 As a person who already had cancer, you’ve probably undergone follow-up examinations and various scans and blood tests.
 If signs are detected that the cancer may have returned, doctors may order more tests and a biopsy (tissue sample) to determine whether the suspicious site is cancerous and whether it’s a recurrence or something new.